jacobkap/crimebythenumbers/docs/webscraping.md

 In your own research, you will want to create a data.frame for nearly all data - this is also the way most statistical analysis packages expect data.
 In our case it doesn't make sense to do so.
 We'll keep them separate for now and in Chapter \@ref(functions) we'll learn to make a function to scrape any recipe using just the URL and to print the ingredients and directions to the console.

+## Practice problems

+For answers, please see Section \@ref(problem-answers-chapter-20).
+Please keep in mind that the goal is to have your answers be the same as mine, even if the code isn't.
+With R you can answer a question in multiple ways, so different code can lead to the same answer.